yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 ## What are the top 10 IPs by log type over all logs?

-This is a variant of the above query where we are ranking the IPs by how many datasets they show activity.
+This is a variant of the above query where we are ranking the IPs by how many data sources they show activity.
 This shows the degree of "reach" the IP address has over all your systems.

 ```sql